-Over time, the value of a home will go up and down.
+Over time, the value of a property will go up and down.

-Typically, house values appreciate in the long term.
+House values appreciate in the long term by and large.

 But, of course, there are no guarantees in real estate.

-When your property appreciates you have a more valuable asset to borrow against, and you'll produce a higher profit when you sell.
+When your property appreciates you have a larger asset to borrow against, and you'll make a bigger profit when you sell.

-Property values in Loveland rise and fall for numerous reasons, so how will you be sure what you're investing in right now won't depreciate the day after you close?
+Property values in Loveland move up and down for various reasons, so how will you know what you're buying today won't depreciate the day after you close?

-Many are convinced that the economy is the major factor affecting real estate appreciation.
+A lot of people believe that the economy is the number one factor affecting real estate appreciation.

 mortgage rates, employment, job growth, government programs and many other national determinants have a noticeable effect on your property's value.